 Do you remember that you did exactly what you need to do now?

-You got up, despite the fact that you wanted to not wake up.
+You got up.
+Despite the fact that you wanted to not wake up.

-You went to work despite the fact that you were completely preoccupied by your anxiety and depression and fear.
+You went to work.
+Despite the fact that you were completely preoccupied by your anxiety and depression and fear.

 You navigated the responsibilities of your life.

-You took care of your child even though it felt like your life was ending.
+You took care of your child.
+Even though it felt like your life was ending.

-You walked your dog even though you didn’t want to leave your house.
+You walked your dog.
+Even though you didn’t want to leave your house.

 You somehow did your job.

-You kept yourself alive and functional.
+You kept yourself alive.
+Functional.

 You read the email.

-You took the phone call.
+Took the phone call.

-You accepted the reality of the biopsy results and booked the next appointment and followed the doctor’s instructions.
+You accepted the reality of the biopsy results.
+And booked the next appointment and followed the doctor’s instructions.

 And the hell passed in time.